A block-acoustic preconditioner for the elastic Helmholtz equation: Derivation and analysis of the preconditioner

 \begin{remark}[Choice of $A_p$] In \eqref{eq:Ap}, we chose to put the weighting $\bfmu$ to multiply the Laplacian from the right.
 One might consider taking $\tilde{A}_p = BA_f(\bfmu)B^T - \omega^2 M_p$ instead of $A_p$, placing the weighting between the minus divergence and the gradient, which better resembles the blocks of $A$, according to \eqref{eq:mixed-discretized}.
 Nevertheless, our aim is to reduce the commutator $\Xi$ in \eqref{eq:commutator}.
 Specifically, using $A_p$, the dominant part of our commutator (neglecting mass terms) ends up being

 while using $\tilde{A}_p$, the corresponding part of the commutator would have been

-In \eqref{eq:commutator_no_mass}, a derivative operator is applied on $\bfmu$ twice from the left in both summands.
-On the other hand, in \eqref{eq:commutator_no_mass_tilde}, the right term has only one derivative applied on $\bfmu$ from the left.
+In \eqref{eq:commutator_no_mass}, a derivative operator is applied to $\bfmu$ twice from the left in both summands.
+On the other hand, in \eqref{eq:commutator_no_mass_tilde}, the right term has only one derivative applied to $\bfmu$ from the left.
 For smooth media, $\tilde{A}_p$ and $A_p$ yields equivalent methods.
 Yet, we see in practice a significant gain for choosing $A_p$ for non-smooth media. \end{remark}